Thairo Estrada Preview, Player Props: Giants vs. Phillies

 - Estrada is hitting .274 with 22 doubles, a triple, 10 home runs and 17 walks.

-- Estrada has picked up a hit in 61 of 83 games this year, with multiple hits 26 times.
+- Estrada has picked up a hit in 61 of 83 games this season, with multiple hits 26 times.

-- In 29 games this year (34.9%), Estrada has picked up an RBI, and in six of those games (7.2%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 34.9% of his games this year, Estrada has had at least one RBI.
+He's picked up more than one in 7.2% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.